Earthquakes on May 7, 2026

 15.0 km---✓ ReviewedUSGS →

-This magnitude 2.0 event was detected 10 km WSW of Round Valley, CA on May 7, 2026, with origin time 21:46 UTC.
-The event originated approximately 15.0 km below the surface, classifying it as shallow crustal.
-Coordinates: 37.368°, -118.692°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+At 21:46 UTC on May 7, 2026, a magnitude 2.0 tremor occurred 10 km WSW of Round Valley, CA. The event originated approximately 15.0 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 37.368°N, -118.692°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-07